 Wilma J. Buitenwerf, age 99 of Prairie City, passed away on Tuesday, August 6, 2019, at Lantern Park Care Center in Coralville, Iowa.
 The family will greet friends on Saturday, August, 10, 2019 from 1:00 - 3:00 p.m. at Coburn Funeral home in Prairie City.
 There will be a private family graveside service at Waveland Cemetery following.
-A memorial service will be held at a later date.
+A memorial service will be held on Sunday, September 1, 2019 at 2:00 p.m. at the First Reformed Church in Prairie City.
 Memorials may be directed to the First Reformed Church or the Prairie City Historical Society.
 Condolences may be left for the family at www.coburnfuneralhomes.com

 Wilma was born May 15, 1920 at the family home East of Prairie City, Iowa.
 Her parents were Govert and Bertha Beintima Van Zee.
 She attended country school through the eighth grade and high school in Prairie City, graduating in 1937.
 During her grade school years she participated in the Jasper County spelling contest.
 She finished runner-up in the 8th grade competition.